 A child may be placed for adoption with one adult or two adults jointly.

 Only the BC government, or an agency licensed by it, can handle an adoption in BC.
 The Ministry of Children & Family Development helps with the adoption of BC children living in foster care.

 Adoption agencies licensed by the BC government handle various types of adoptions.
 A licensed adoption agency must be involved before adoptive parents receive the child.
 This is true even for a direct placement, where the birth parents choose the adoptive parents.

-Birth parents cannot be paid for placing a child for adoption.
-Under BC law, it’s illegal (with a few specific exceptions) to pay or accept money for placing a child for adoption.
+Birth parents can’t be paid for placing a child for adoption.
+Under BC law, it’s illegal, with a few specific exceptions.

-The exceptions under this law are:
+The exceptions are:

 - An adoption agency can receive fees and expenses up to certain limits set under the law.

 - A health care provider can receive reasonable fees and expenses for giving medical services to: